Micah614/Arduino_Garden_Monitor/README.md

 <strong>Vision Statement:</strong> My goals for this project are: 1.)
 Learn the basics of hardware monitoring and control.
 2.)
 Develop hands-on experience with IOT networks and application-driven devices.
 3.)
 Gain experience with object oriented programming in C++, as well as device integration and server programming in Python.
 3.)
 Extend my knowledge of XHTML data formatting and web-development using HTML/CSS/JavaScript.

 <strong>Motivation:</strong> My motivation for completing this project is to begin a long-term research and development project relevant to my hobbies and interests.
-My hope is that by orienting a portfolio around my personal interests, I will be more likely to continue this educational project to develop a portfolio of professional skills.
+My hope is that by orienting a portfolio around my personal interests, I will be more likely to continue this project and develop a portfolio of professional skills.

 <strong>Project Goal:</strong> Assemble an Arduino device to monitor the pH of my hydroponics system and collect/monitor live-stream data collected from this device on my laptop computer or cell phone.